rmrsk/EBGeometry/Docs/Sphinx/source/Concepts.rst

 * Difference.

 Some of these CSG operations also have smooth equivalents, i.e. for smoothing the transition between combined objects.
-Fast CSG operations are also supported by EBGeometry, e.g. the a BVH-accelerated union where one performs an accelerated search for the closest primitive.
+Fast CSG operations are also supported by EBGeometry, e.g. the BVH-accelerated CSG union where one uses the BVH when searching for the relevant geometric primitive(s).